spacetelescope/webbpsf/README.rst

 four science instruments plus the fine guidance sensor, including both direct imaging and coronagraphic modes.

-WebbPSF also supports simulating PSFs for the upcoming Nancy Grace Roman Space Telescope (formerly WFIRST), including its Wide Field Instrument and a preliminary version of the Coronagraph Instrument.
+WebbPSF also supports simulating PSFs for the upcoming WFIRST, including its Wide Field Instrument and a preliminary version of the Coronagraph Instrument.

 Developed by Marshall Perrin, Joseph Long, Neil Zimmerman, Robel Geda, Shannon